 Who is feeding therapy for?
 There are many terms used to describe a child with feeding challenges: fussy eater, selective eater, faddy eater, picky eater or restrictive eater to name a few.
 Some children need feeding therapy to support ongoing development with their eating skills.

 Help I Need Feeding Therapy!

 You are not alone.
 It is estimated that 40% of children have a time when they are described as a picky eater.
-Of these children approximately 5% will develop a feeding disorder.
+Of these children, approximately 5% will develop a feeding disorder.
 A feeding disorder is characterised by an unwillingness to eat familiar foods or to try new foods, as well as strong food preferences.
-These children consequently eat inadequate variety of food and they will reject a substantial number of foods, both familiar and unfamiliar.
+These children consequently eat an inadequate variety of food and they will reject a substantial number of foods, both familiar and unfamiliar.

 A child with significant feeding difficulties may be given the diagnosis of Avoidant Restrictive Food Intake Disorder (ARFID).
 ARFID was introduced as a new diagnostic category in the DSM-V, published in 2013.
 Although it seems that this diagnosis continues to be rarely used by medical professionals to describe feeding challenges.